-Laptop Computers/Tablets and associated hardware and software -
+Computers/Laptops/Tablets and associated hardware and software -

-Purchase 20 laptop/tablets.
-These laptops/tablets will be used by our Full-Time MCSAP Personnel and will replace older laptops that have become outdated as per our state computer replacement policy.
-(20 x 1000 = \$20,000).
+Purchase 25 computers/laptops/tablets.
+These computers/laptops/tablets will be used by our FT MCSAP Personnel and will replace older computer equipment that has become outdated as per our state computer replacement policy.
+(25 x \$1000 = \$25,000).
+The laptops/tablets may also be utilized in our CVSD training facility.
 The amount set aside would also cover any type of hardware and software that might be associated with the laptops/tablets (i.e., screens, keyboards, cables, mounting equipment, etc.).